-I am a lecturer in contemporary literature and co-director of the Centre for New and International Writing.
+I am Senior Lecturer in contemporary literature and co-director of the Centre for New and International Writing.
 My research is primarily based around late 20th and 21st century American literature, with a particular focus on form and structure in the contemporary novel and the legacies of postmodernism.
 I also have research interests in notions of literary haunting, literature and cinema and comics/graphic novels.
 I lead Illustrating Futures, a collaboration with Comics Youth CIC and Tate Liverpool, which addresses the use of comics and graphic novels in the treatment of mental health issues in children and young people.

 I am also a writer of fiction, and in 2019 my debut novel Zealandia was shortlisted for the Fitzcarraldo Editions Novel Prize.
 My writing has appeared in, among other publications, The Los Angeles Review of Books, Critical Engagements and 3:AM Magazine.
 I have been invited to speak about my research at institutions including New York University, The Royal Melbourne Institute of Technology, Ca' Foscari University of Venice, Trinity College Dublin, University of York and University of Birmingham.
 I would be happy to receive applications for PhD supervision in any of the above areas.